jcoliz/BrewHub.Edge/README.md

 | Cloud   | Back-end services collect and reason over multiple sites, provide a big-picture view and wide-scope control plane. | Coming soon!
 | Dashboard | Gives users a single pane of glass to monitor, configure, control, and gain insights about their system.
 Can run cloud-side to look across an entire operation, or on the edge to give a low-latency view into a single site. | [Dashboard](https://github.com/jcoliz/BrewHub.Dashboard)

-The **Six-Unit Distillery** is a reference implementation to demonstrate how this architecture can effectively be brought together across the device, edge, cloud, and web stacks.

 ## What's Here: BrewHub.Net Edge Stack

-This section defines a docker composition which runs on the edge device, communicating with leaf devices on the same network.
+This repository defines a docker composition which runs on the edge device, communicating with leaf devices on the same network.
+Ultimately this will be a Kubernetes configuration.
+For now, it's here as a simple docker composition for prototyping.

-Currently, there is no solution-specific code running on the edge layer.
-But if there is at some point, this is where it would reside.

 ## Getting Started

-This project contains a docker compose file demonstrating the edge stack on a single machine.
-Additionally, you can choose to bring it up with synthetic controllers for demo purposes to have data to look at.
+The `docker compose` file demonstrates the edge stack on a single machine.
+To get started quickly, you can additionally bring up synthetic controllers for demo purposes to have data to look at.

-The fastest way is to include the controllers in the composition (as below).
-Otherwise just leave off the second YAML file to bring up only the actual edge stack.

 ```
 $ docker compose -f docker-compose.yml -f docker-compose-controllers.yml up -d